Welcome to the Glowing Bear user documentation. If you are a new user looking for a short introduction, you can visit our quick start guide.

 Table of contents

 - Friends of Glowing Bear

-The left panel contains information about the current data selection, and the ontology tree and queries in the database.
+The left panel contains information about the Ontology tree, Cohorts saved in the database and their Variables.

 - numerical: allows setting a minimum and maximum value

 - categorical: provides a list of options from which you can select

 - dates: can set minimum and maximum dates

 - free text: no further options

 More details on subject selection can be found further down.